 30-50-, 30-50=, 30-50+, 40-60-, 40-60=, 40-60+ , ELG-, ELG=, ELG+

 Developing: This is when the child has achieved approximately 40% of the statements within the broad phase of development.
-However a ‘best-fit’ judgement is used.
+However, a ‘best-fit’ judgement is used.

 Secure: This is when the child has achieved approximately 80% of the statements within the broad phase of development.
-However a ‘best-fit’ judgement is used.
+However, a ‘best-fit’ judgement is used.

 Beyond: This is when the child has achieved most or all of the statements from the broad phase and has also achieved approximately 10% of the next broad phase.
-However a ‘best-fit’ judgement is used.
+However, a ‘best-fit’ judgement is used.

 Best-fit model

 A ‘best fit’ model is used to determine children’s levels each half term.
-Key people are aware that children develop at their own rates and in their own ways.
-Key people read the statements in each broad phase of development and then reflect on their knowledge of the child and any evidence they have from children’s books, writing samples, observations, parental contributions etc. They then make a professional judgement about which age and stage best describes the child (best fit).
+The staff are aware that children develop at their own rates and in their own ways.
+They read the statements in each broad phase of development and then reflect on their knowledge of the child and any evidence they have from children’s books, writing samples, observations, parental contributions etc. They then make a professional judgement about which age and stage best describes the child (best fit).

 Nursery expected attainment

-On entering Nursery children are 3 years old so should be beginning to work within the Development Matters band for 30–50 months, having shown they have met thE majority of the criteria for the 22–36 months band.
+On entering Nursery children are 3 years old so should be beginning to work within the Development Matters band for 30–50 months, having shown they have met the majority of the criteria for the 22–36 months band.
 Our school expected level on entry to Nursery is 30-50-.
 This means the children should have met all or most of the 22-36 months statements and also begun achieving some elements of 30-50 months (approximately 10%).
 Upon leaving Nursery, most children will be 4 years old so should be beginning to work within the Development Matters band for 40-60 months.
 Their expected level on exiting Nursery is 40-60 months -.
 This means the children should have met all or most of the 30-50 months statements and also begun achieving some elements of 40-60 months (approximately 10%).

 Reception expected attainment